freeCodeCamp/freeCodeCamp/guide/english/c/if-statements/index.md

  * \>= is less than or equal to
  * <= is less than or equal to
 * We also have some logical operators, which allow us to chain together logical operations:
- * ! is called NOT operator-It reverses the state of the operand
+ * ! is called NOT operator - It reverses the state of the operand
- * && is called AND operator-It returns true when both conditions are true
+ * && is called AND operator - It returns true when both conditions are true
- * || is called OR operator-It returns true when at-least one of the condition is true
+ * || is called OR operator - It returns true when at-least one of the condition is true